yuanzheliang/yuanzheliang.github.io/_pages/about.md

 We are hiring new Ph.D. students and Postdocs!
 ======
-Prospective students are encouraged to send the following materials as a single PDF file with the email subject “PhD/Postdoc application – Your name” to Dr. Yuanzhe Liang at yuanzhe.liang@oregonstate.edu:
+Prospective students are encouraged to send the following materials as a single PDF file with the email subject “PhD/Postdoc application – Your name” to Prof. Liang at yuanzhe.liang@oregonstate.edu:
 1. A cover letter describing your background, relevant experience, and future career plan.
 (1 page)
 2. C.V.
 3. Copies of transcripts (unofficial)